Deep readers, deep thinkers

 Program Overview

-Study language, literature, and expression in Concordia’s Bachelor of Arts in English degree program.
+Study language, literature, and writing in Concordia’s Bachelor of Arts in English degree program.

 What to Expect